gabibertolo/automation-challenge/README.md

 #
 ## Requirements:
-This exercise consists of multiple levels with varying degrees of difficulty, and it is required that you create a repository composed of Java 8 and utilize [Cucumber](https://cucumber.io), [Serenity](https://serenity-bdd.info/), and [ScreenPlay](https://serenity-bdd.github.io/docs/screenplay/screenplay_fundamentals) for conducting automated tests on web interfaces and REST APIs.
+This exercise consists of multiple levels with varying degrees of difficulty, and it is required that you create a repository composed of Java and utilize [Cucumber](https://cucumber.io), [Serenity](https://serenity-bdd.info/), and [ScreenPlay](https://serenity-bdd.github.io/docs/screenplay/screenplay_fundamentals) for conducting automated tests on web interfaces and REST APIs.

-In this new repository, the automation code and .features files written in [Gherkin](https://cucumber.io/docs/gherkin/) (using BDD approach) for the business test cases must be included.
+In a new repository, the automation code and .features files written in [Gherkin](https://cucumber.io/docs/gherkin/) (using BDD approach) for the business test cases must be included.
 The objective is to validate the functionality of different use cases within this repository.
 Please note, not all functionalities are correctly implemented; it is in the automation process that identification of correctly functioning features is carried out.

 #